trema/GEC13/hello_trema/hello_trema.md

 	  end
 	end

-* If Trema finds a handler for incoming event, Trema calls the handler automatically
+* Trema uses retrospection to dispatch events to registered handlers
-* You need no explicit handler dispatch or registration
+* No need to explicitly dispatch or register handlers just define it

 <!SLIDE small transition=uncover>